fpgadeveloper/rpi-camera-fmc/docs/source/petalinux.md

    connected, so if you have only connected 2 cameras for example, then you should only see 2 video devices and 2 media devices listed.

-3. Run the init script with the command `init_cams`.
+3. Run the init script with the command `init_cams.sh`.
    ```
-   zcu104rpicamfmc20221:~$ init_cams
+   zcu104-rpi-cam-fmc-2022-1:~$ init_cams.sh
    Detected and configured the following cameras on RPi Camera FMC:
     - CAM0: /dev/media0 = /dev/video0
     - CAM1: /dev/media1 = /dev/video1
     - CAM2: /dev/media2 = /dev/video2
     - CAM3: /dev/media3 = /dev/video3
    ```
-   The init script is located in `/usr/bin` and it can be used to show all of the connected RPi cameras and the media and video devices to which they are associated.
-It is not necessary to use the init script but it can make it easier to find the media and video devices for the camera that you wish to target with GStreamer or other applications.
-It also initializes each camera's analog and digital gain parameters, which otherwise default to their lowest values, causing dark images.
+   The init script is located in `/usr/bin` and it serves as an example for setting the video pipe parameters using media-ctl.
+It configures all of the capture pipelines to a resolution, format and frame rate that is specified by a set of variables at the top of the script.
+It also lists all of the connected RPi cameras and the media and video devices to which they are associated.

-4. If you see the PetaLinux desktop environment on the monitor, you will need to disable it before running GStreamer in the next step.
-Run this command to disable the desktop environment:
+   The init script makes it easy to find all of the connected media and video devices, and to configure them so that they can be used with GStreamer or other applications.

+4. Before we can use the display pipeline, we need to set it up with the following command:
    ```
-   sudo systemctl isolate multi-user.target
+   modetest -M xlnx -D a0100000.v_mix -s 52@40:1920x1080@NV16
    ```
+   Here we are setting it up for 1080p resolution and NV16 pixel format, which is the expected format for this hardware.

 5. Use Gstreamer to display the video from a single camera on the DisplayPort monitor:
    ```
-   gst-launch-1.0 mediasrcbin media-device=/dev/media0 v4l2src0::io-mode=mmap ! "video/x-raw, width=1920, height=1080, format=NV12, framerate=60/1" ! kmssink plane-id=39 fullscreen-overlay=true -v
+   gst-launch-1.0 v4l2src device=/dev/video0 io-mode=mmap ! \
+   video/x-raw, width=1920, height=1080, format=YUY2, framerate=30/1 ! \
+   kmssink bus-id=a0100000.v_mix plane-id=34 render-rectangle="<0,0,1920,1080>" \
+   show-preroll-frame=false sync=false can-scale=false
    ```
-   To test a different camera, change the targeted media device from `/dev/media0` to another, such as `/dev/media1`.
+   To test a different camera, change the targeted video device from `/dev/video0` to another, such as `/dev/video1`.
 To stop streaming the video, press *Ctrl-C*.

-6. If you wish to get the PetaLinux GUI desktop environment back, run the following command:
+6. Run the display cams script to display all cameras on the monitor at the same time.
    ```
-   sudo systemctl isolate graphical.target
+   sudo displaycams.sh
    ```
+   The display cams script is in the `/usr/bin` directory and it serves as an example for setting up the video pipelines and configuring the display pipeline to show all video streams.

 ## Debugging tips